CAADE/edgeville/docs/Solution/Solution.rst

 The Edgeville Architecture contains several subsystems and components.
 The following is a diagram on how these components work together to fulfill the high level use cases.

-* :ref:`SubSystem-Cloud` - contains all of the Subsystems for the cloud: :ref:`SubSystem-Cloud/SDI` , :ref:`SubSystem-Cloud/uSDI`, :ref:`SubSystem-Cloud/Hybrid-Cloud` responsible for application and service management.
+* :ref:`SubSystem-Cloud` - contains all of the Subsystems for the cloud: :ref:`SubSystem-Cloud/SDI` , :ref:`SubSystem-Cloud/uSDI`, :ref:`SubSystem-Cloud/Common-Cloud-Core` responsible for application and service management.
 * :ref:`SubSystem-Control` - contains all of the Subsystems for the control of the edge devices: :ref:`SubSystem-Control/Data-Coordinator`, :ref:`SubSystem-Control/Edgeville-Agent`, :ref:`SubSystem-Control/Edgeville-Manager`.
 * :ref:`SubSystem-Security` - contains all of the Subsystems for the security of the edge and data centers: :ref:`SubSystem-Security/Encryption`, :ref:`SubSystem-Security/Identity-Manager`, :ref:`SubSystem-Security/Trust-Manager`
 * :ref:`SubSystem-Telemetry` - contains all of Telemety Bus from multiple clouds, services and application stacks: :ref:`SubSystem-Telemetry/Telemetry-Aggregator`, :ref:`Subsystem-Telemetry/Telemetry-Bus`,  :ref:`Subsystem-Telemetry/Telemetry-Producer`,  :ref:`Subsystem-Telemetry/Telemetry-Subscriber`

 .. image:: HighLevelLogical.png

 The Edgeville architecture has two aspects: Control and Cloud.
 The Control layer contains the Control, Security, and Telemetry.
-The Cloud layer contains Hybrid Cloud, SDI and uSDI.
+The Cloud layer contains Common Cloud Core, SDI and uSDI.

 Control Layer
 -------------